 Northern California Hot Springs

-Folks have been soaking in these California hot springs and thermal pools for hundreds of years and the options in the northern part of the state include some historic properties.
+Folks have been soaking in northern California hot springs and thermal pools for hundreds of years.
+The options in the northern part of the state include some historic properties.

 - Drakesbad Guest Ranch at Mt.
 Lassen National Park has a hot spring-fed swimming pool on the premises.
 It's only open in the summer months.